-11 Conclusions:
+12 Conclusions:

 A Local Connection Policy for Other Affordable Housing tenures will prioritise affordable homes (including First Homes) that are not allocated via the housing register for people with a local connection to Dacorum borough or one of the named villages.
-This has been drafted to include essential/keyworkers who have a job offer in the borough in order to help attract staff who would not otherwise have had a local connection to key roles in our public and care sector.
-The policy is considered flexible enough not to put developers and registered providers off building and providing affordable homes in Dacorum.
-If properties were to remain unoccupied for too long this could be an issue.
+The policy has been drafted to include essential/keyworkers who have a job offer in the borough in order to help attract staff who would not otherwise have had a local connection to key roles in our public and care sector.
+The policy is considered flexible enough not to discourage developers and Registered Providers from building and providing affordable homes in Dacorum.

-The draft Interim Affordable Housing Supplementary Planning document, also on track for Cabinet in May, will help enact this policy by drawing attention to it through planning policies.
+The draft Interim Affordable Housing Supplementary Planning document, also timetabled for Cabinet in May, will help to delivery this policy by drawing attention to it through planning policies.